devits/service-cache-bundle/README.md

 Allows caching of Symfony2 service method calls.
 This is achieved by annotating the required methods in the service class.

 This functionality may be useful where:

-1. An application makes expensive calls to an API which could be cached or shared with another application, reducing overall API calls
+1. An application makes expensive calls to an API which could be cached or shared with another application, reducing overall API calls.
-2. An application makes time consuming calls to a service which could be cached for faster performance
+2. An application makes time consuming calls to a service which could be cached for faster performance.
-3. As a means to hook into a method call for a service, then capture its parameters and return value
+3. As a means to hook into a method call for a service, then capture its parameters and return value.

 Configuration
 -------------

-This assumes you're working with a Symfony2 (v2.3) application, and using composer for package management
+This assumes you're working with a Symfony2 (v2.3) application, and using composer for package management.

 There are four steps required to use this bundle.